Mixing Mechanisms: How Language Models Retrieve Bound Entities In-Context

-\paragraph{Results} In Figure~\ref{fig:results_and_parameters} we show the results.
-We can see that our model achieves near perfect performance, only slightly below the oracle, at an average JSS of 0.95.
-In contrast, the model representing the prevailing view of how entity binding works achieves an average JSS of 0.44, well below even the uniform distribution baseline with 0.5.
+\paragraph{Results} Figure~\ref{fig:results_and_parameters} shows the results.
+Our model achieves near-perfect performance, only slightly below the oracle, at an average JSS of 0.95.
+In contrast, the prevailing view achieves an average JSS of 0.44, well below even the uniform distribution baseline with 0.5.
 Next, we see that modeling the \positional{} mechanism as a one-hot as opposed to a gaussian significantly hurts performance, dropping to 0.85 JSS.
 The ablations further reveal how mechanisms are employed: for instance, when $\te{}=1$, ablating the \lexical{} mechanism has nearly no effect, while for $\te{}=3$ this is true for the \lexrex{} mechanism.
 This is in keeping with previous results, showing that the lexical and reflexive mechanisms are used differently depending on the value of $\te{}$.
-Figure~\ref{fig:results_and_parameters} the learned parameters of the model for $\te{}=2$.
-We see that in this setting, the \lexical{} and \lexrex{} mechanisms behave similarly, being weaker in the beginning, flat in the middle, and with an uptick at the end.
-The \lexrex{} mechanism is slightly more dominant here, in keeping with the table results for $\te{}=2$.
+Figure~\ref{fig:results_and_parameters} also shows the learned parameters of the model for $\te{}=2$.
+We see that in this setting, the \lexical{} and \lexrex{} mechanisms behave similarly---weaker at the beginning, flat in the middle, with an uptick at the end---although the \lexrex{} mechanism is slightly more dominant, consistent with the table results.
 For the \positional{} mechanism we can see that it starts off very concentrated, becoming wider in middle indices, and finally becoming more narrow towards the end, mirroring previous results.